- Sustainability Goals and History

 - Reduce dependence upon synthetic chemicals and other manufactured substances

 - Reduce encroachment on nature

 Established in 2017, Concord’s Sustainability Division is responsible for developing and implementing programs, policies and initiatives to achieve the Town’s climate and sustainability goals.
-The division works closely with two town committees - the Comprehensive Sustainability and Energy Committee and the Climate Action Advisory Board - as well as town departments, residents, businesses and partners to advance these goals.
+The division works closely with town committees, including the Comprehensive Sustainability and Energy Committee and the Climate Action Advisory Board, as well as town departments, residents, businesses and partners to advance these goals.

 Concord has a long history of taking action on climate change.

 Concord hosts a Solar Fair and bans the sale of individual plastic water bottles in town.

 Concord receives Green Communities Designation from the Massachusetts Department of Energy Resources and commits to reducing municipal energy consumption by 20%.
 Since then, Concord has received over $600,000 in grant funding to implement energy-saving projects in town facilities.

 Concord begins a Solar Challenge with the goal of increasing adoption of solar PV on residential rooftops.
 Today, over 300 Concord homes have rooftop solar, making Concord #1 in solar penetration among municipal light plant communities in Massachusetts.